00rders/LAB_NOTES/README.md

 ---

-## 📘 Learning Philosophy
+## 🤖 AI-Augmented Learning Workflow

-This repo is not just a portfolio — it’s a **record of real work**:

-- Every module was built in a real lab (Kali VM, NAS server, isolated net)
-- Every `.md` file documents *why* each command or step mattered
-- No bloat, no fluff — just progression backed by sweat, mistakes, and iteration
+Everything in this repo was built using a modern, AI-integrated workflow:

+* I use ChatGPT as a **real-time assistant** — documenting while I build
+* I pause to ask, reflect, and rewrite until concepts stick
+* AI accelerates my work, but I control every command and decision
+* Projects are hands-on first, with AI as a second brain — not a shortcut

+> Want a deeper look?
+[Learn more here →](./README_AI.md)

 ---

+## 📘 Philosophy

+This repo isn’t just a portfolio.
+It’s a record of work — good, bad, real.

+* Built in real lab environments (Kali VM, Linux boxes, remote NAS)
+* Each `.md` file documents what happened, why it mattered, and what I learned
+* Optimized for clarity, not fluff — every entry was written to be revisited

+---

 ## 🙋 About Me

-I’m `@00rders`, a self-taught cybersecurity learner with a Security+ cert and a passion for the blue team side of defense.
+I’m `@00rders`, a self-taught security learner with a passion for systems, blue team defense, and process automation.
-I specialize in thinking through problems, building practical tools, and documenting everything like it matters — because it does.

-This lab was my starting point.
+* Passed **CompTIA Security+** in 2025
+* Built every tool, lab, and workflow from scratch
+* Currently sprinting through SIEM and SOC-aligned skills to get job-ready

+This repo is both my journey and my reference manual.
+Thanks for reading.